aasm/aasm/README.md

 while `notify_somebody` is called after the transition `run` (from `sleeping` to `running`) is finished.

-AASM will also initialize `LogRunTime` and run the `call` method for you after the transition from `runnung` to `finished` in the example above.
+AASM will also initialize `LogRunTime` and run the `call` method for you after the transition from `running` to `finished` in the example above.
 You can pass arguments to the class by defining an initialize method on it, like this:

 ```
 class LogRunTime